 Simulations

-The Simulations tab is used to automatically test different logic paths within your instructions.
+The Simulations tab allows you to automatically test different logic paths within your instructions.
+This gives you confidence that Fin will behave as intended before you launch the procedure to real customers.

-Run the simulation to watch Fin execute your steps, trigger the mock API, and follow your logic.
+Run the simulation to watch Fin execute your steps, trigger the mock APIs, and follow your logic.

 Fail: The simulation failed.
 Click into the simulation to see exactly where Fin deviated from the instructions.